 Shiva as the first yogi

-So Shiva takes a very special role in Yoga.
+So Shiva takes an extraordinary role in Yoga.
 As a special tribute, a 112 feet (approx. 34m) high bust of Shiva was built in India.
-Further up you can see a photo of the miniature of this statue in our mediation room.
+Further up, you can see a photo of the miniature of this statue in our mediation room.